ademcifci/Plex-Live-Scan/README.md

 > **Why `network_mode: host`?**
 > Synology DSM reserves ports 5000 and 5001 for its own web interface.
 Running in host mode on port 7077 avoids this conflict.
 Using ports 5000/5001 will cause the container to crash immediately on startup.

+> **`restart: unless-stopped`** means the container starts automatically when your NAS boots and restarts itself if it crashes.
+You don't need to manually start it after a power cut or reboot.

 ### 4. Start the container

 1. Open **Container Manager** on your Plex NAS